Integration of Our Christian Faith in the PsyD Program

 Two additional integration courses bookend the curriculum, with the first-year students taking an introduction to integration and fourth-year students taking a capstone course highlighting religious and spiritual issues in the work of professional psychologists.

 Statement of Community Understanding

 The Graduate Department of Clinical Psychology (GDCP) is a Christian PsyD program within George Fox University, a Christian institution of higher education that provides liberal arts, pre-professional and professional training.
 The GDCP aspires to be a Christian community, housed within a larger Christian university, where we aspire to demonstrate the “fruit of the Spirit,” including love, joy, peace, patience, kindness, goodness, faithfulness, gentleness and self-control (Galatians 5:22,23).

 Christians posit an intrinsic and vital connection between belief and behavior.
 Throughout history Christians have disciplined themselves to grow deep in faith as they strive to live according to Christian scriptures and church traditions.
 The aspiration toward consistency in belief and behavior in living out God’s call on our lives has helped shape and maintain Christian communities.

 The George Fox University Statement of Faith provides an overview of the beliefs we share as a community, and the Community Lifestyle Statement is the translation of these beliefs into the lifestyle and behavioral convictions we aspire to maintain.
-Students applying for admission to the GDCP should be able and willing to endorse both the George Fox University Statement of Faith and Community Lifestyle Statement.
+Students applying for admission to the GDCP should be able and willing to endorse both of these statements.